Mobile-first Banks: Pros & Cons

 Is it a hassle to switch, assuming you still use a "traditional" bank?
 Simply put, no, it is actually pretty easy!
 Most online banks offer same-day account opening with an additional ability to utilize Bank Switch Service, where your new bank handles everything, including redirecting the direct debits (think gym membership, your cell contract and such) to your new account automatically.
 You'll also get a virtual card to use (as well as Apple/Google Pay) available immediately while you wait for a physical one to be delivered.
 Meanwhile, you can use various payment methods to top up your new bank account using your old one, instantly and fee-free.

 All in all, you can reasonably expect to be up and running in less than a day in most cases.
-This also goes for students looking for a better bank - most of these allow you to sign up from 16 years old, and you would be surprised by the amount of options a freelancer operating as a business entity has when it comes to mobile-first banking!
-All in all, there really is not much hassle (and even less downtime) involved in switching unless you have a complicated situation, for instance, with your mortgage involved.
+This also goes for students looking for a better bank - most of these allow you to sign up from 16 years old (and even as young as 6 years old - thanks to products like Revolut Under 18 bank account).
+And if that surprises you, you'd be amazed by the number of options a self-employed person operating as a business entity has when it comes to mobile-first banking!
+Overall, there really is not much hassle nor any downtime involved in switching to a better bank.
+However, you might still need your old "traditional" bank account - for instance, if your mortgage rate depends on the account used to finance it.

 Mobile-first Banking: Good Choice Today?

-Despite their benefits (and, of course, some pitfalls!), mobile banks are entering our life full-swing - you can see that by just following some of the bigger banks' (for example, UK-based neobank's called Revolut) annual reports - some of them boast up to 300% year-on-year growth!
+Despite their benefits (and, of course, some pitfalls!), mobile banks are entering our life full-swing - you can see that by just following some of the bigger banks' (for example, looking at one submitted by UK-based neobank Revolut) annual reports - some of them boast up to 300% year-on-year growth!
 This means that they are already severely impacting the landscape of banking.
 So even if you did not intend to try them out yourself, chances are, you would still feel their impact - "legacy" traditional banks are now pushed out of their comfort zones and forced to compete in a modern borderless digital-first environment.
 Even audiences that were traditionally not served by these neobanks, for example, business accounts for freelancers, are now fully covered by online challengers to traditional banks.

 The impact of increased competition, combined with the new rules of the game brought to us by the COVID-19 pandemic, result in banking veterans facing new demands from the consumers.
 People now expect total control over their money, clear and transparent pricing and flexibility in the range of products offered by the financial institutions.
 Overall, it is a very exciting moment in the industry when old-timers like ING, Barclay's and Chase are now forced to adapt or start slowly bleeding customers.
 And - as we all know - it never hurts to introduce some competition to a swamp that banking became in the last decades.
 "Get on with the times or face extinction!" might as well become the tagline of aspiring challengers popping up all over Europe.